 You can find the complete project here:

-This article outlines how you can refactor all your gradle files written in Groovy and use your very own Kotlin.
+This article outlines how you can refactor all your gradle files written in Groovy to use kotlin dsl.

 *Important*: I’ve created a SLACK workspace for mobile developers where we can share our learnings about everything latest in Tech, especially in Android Development, RxJava, Kotlin, Flutter, and overall mobile development in general.